Nuno Álvares Pereira: Military life

 Álvares Pereira began military service in 1373, when he was only 13, and helped stop an invasion from Castile.
 However, according to his own words, his first military campaigns were no more than skirmishes on the borders of Portugal.
 He was an impetuous and brave young man who soon showed himself to be an excellent leader.

-When King Ferdinand I of Portugal died in 1383, his only heir was Beatrice, married to king John I of Castile.
+When King Ferdinand I of Portugal died in 1383, his only heir was Beatrice, married to King John I of Castile.
 In order to preserve Portuguese independence, the nobles supported the claim of King Ferdinand's half-brother John, Master of Aviz to the throne.
 After his first victory over the Castilians, in the Battle of Atoleiros (April 1384), John of Aviz named Nuno Álvares Pereira protector and constable of Portugal, in practice supreme commander of Portugal's armies, and count of Ourém.
 He was only 24 years old.

-Álvares Pereira used guerilla tactics trying to dislodge the Castilian army besieging Lisbon in 1384 but plague finally drove them away.
+Álvares Pereira used guerrilla tactics trying to dislodge the Castilian army besieging Lisbon in 1384 but plague finally drove them away.

 In April 1385, John of Aviz was recognized as king by the Cortes.
-This triggered an invasion of the country by King John I of Castile, in support of his wife's rights to the throne.
+This triggered an invasion of the country by King John I of Castile in support of his wife's rights to the throne.
 Nuno Álvares Pereira was engaged against the northern cities loyal to the Castilians.
 During this time of war, he fed the hungry populations of his Castilian opposition at his own expense.

 On 14 August 1385, at Aljubarrota he led 6,500 volunteers to victory against a Castilian force of over 30,000, thus ending the threat of annexation.
 He attributed the victory to the Blessed Virgin, whose name, Maria, was inscribed on his sword.
 Dedicated to Mary, he fasted on Wednesdays, Fridays and Saturdays.
 The banner he chose as his personal standard bore the image of the cross, of Mary and of the saintly knights James and George.
 At his own expense he built numerous churches and monasteries, among which was the Carmelite church in Lisbon and the church of Our Lady of Victories at Batalha.

-After the 1383-1385 Crisis, Álvares Pereira was made the count of Arraiolos and Barcelos, which, along with the previous one, were the only three countships existing at the time and which had been taken from nobles who had taken the part of Castile.
+After the 1383-1385 Crisis, Álvares Pereira was made the count of Arraiolos and Barcelos, which, along with the previous title, were the only three countships existing at the time and which had been taken from nobles who had taken the part of Castile.
 He was also made the major majordomo of the realm.

 Not wanting to give the enemy room to manoeuvre, the king of Portugal and his supreme general took the offensive and raided several Castilian towns, defeating once again a much larger Castilian army at the Battle of Valverde.
-He continued to watch out for the king of Castile, until his death in 1390.
+He continued to watch out for the king of Castile until his death in 1390.
 When hostilities ended, he gave the bulk of his wealth to the veterans.